Some notes

 *--Notice that the messenger addresses tsar Peter as "Mr. Bombardier", the lowly

-*--Strong leader will soon mobilize the church and melt down bells for something useful.
+*--In this vital and useful role, Peter will soon mobilize the church and melt down bells for something useful

 Scene three